Shaken Baby Syndrome Resources

 Prosecutors and police officers like such simplicity.
 According to dogma, the last person with the child is the perpetrator, period.
 No need to waste time investigating further.
 It’s easy to build a case.
 There are no witnesses and no alibi.
 Organizations such as the National Center on Shaken Baby Syndrome are ready and eager to help prosecutors by providing "true experts" who can convince juries to accept the dogma, as well as assistance in debunking any claims made by "irresponsible experts."
 (Any expert who questions the dogma is branded an "irresponsible expert".)

 I know of a case in which a babysitter (the last person with the child) passed a lie detector test.
 The previous caretaker, the mother, failed.
 Prosecutors still managed to get the babysitter convicted and sentenced to 53 years, after the first trial resulted in a hung jury with a majority voting for acquittal.
 In at least one other case, the previous caretaker had a history of child abuse; the person accused did not.
 Dogma is defended, regardless of individual circumstances of a case.
 Without it, some fear, true abusers may escape justice.
 Unfortunately, that is possible.
 On the other hand, clinging to dogma may consign non-abusers to prison.
 When that happens, the well-being of living innocent children are sacrificed to avenge the death of an innocent who will not return to us, no matter what.
 Some errors are inevitable.
-We should what is possible to minimize the risk of error, but in America at least we are supposed to err on the side of acquitting a possibly guilty person rather than risk convicting an innocent one.
+We should do what is possible to minimize the risk of error, but in America at least we are supposed to err on the side of acquitting a possibly guilty person rather than risk convicting a possibly innocent one.

 The presumed "fact" that severe symptoms occur almost immediately is combined with a dogmatic assumption that the symptoms always indicate Shaken Baby Syndrome.
 Doctors may quickly conclude abuse and neglect to test for differential diagnoses.
 In some cases, doctors have leapt to the conclusion that the last person with the child shook him even when the child exhibited just one, two, or even none of the symptoms.7

 I believe strongly that certain medical tests should be required before charges can be brought against a suspected perpetrator.
-Rare metabolic disorders such as Glutaric Aciduria type 1have symptoms very similar to Shaken Baby Syndrome, and have in fact been misdiagnosed as such a number of times.8 Hemophilia or other clotting disorders may not manifest during the first year of life and may be contributing factors.9 In a number of cases I’ve read, the baby had recently received vaccinations.
+Rare metabolic disorders such as Glutaric Aciduria type 1 have symptoms very similar to Shaken Baby Syndrome, and have in fact been misdiagnosed as such a number of times.8 Hemophilia or other clotting disorders may not manifest during the first year of life and may be contributing factors.9 In a number of cases I’ve read, the baby had recently received vaccinations.
 It could be that some individual children have allergic or heightened reactions to vaccinations.10 A baby may be deficient in Vitamin K, necessary for proper blood coagulation, especially if he/she is breast fed.
 If analgesic drugs have recently been taken, they could exacerbate existing problems.

 One mother lost custody of three children after authorities assumed she had shaken her baby, who died some years later.
 Criminal charges were not filed because one person in authority didn't "cooperate" in assuming her guilt.
 She later had another baby who manifested the same symptoms.
 This time, she was lucky.
 A doctor tested for alternatives and discovered that the child had a rare genetic condition, Menkes' Disease.
 This led to the testing of tissue from the child who had died.
 He had the same condition.
 Unfortunately, she lost the battle to recover the children taken from her.
 They had been adopted and the statue of limitations for reversing an adoption had expired.
 Some authorities still insist she is guilty.
 Just because the baby had a disease with the same symptoms, they say, doesn't prove she didn't shake him!11